ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ### 3.1 Wiring for this lab

+>**Note:** Don't kill your board.

 For this lab we will keep the wiring from lab 7 and add some other circuitry related to ADC and DAC.
 In addition, you will use an oscilloscope to observe the output of the DAC.
-If you haven't learned how to use an oscilloscope yet, you can use an AD2 or read the guide on how to use the lab equipment in the Brightspace.
+If you haven't learned how to use an oscilloscope yet, you can use an AD2 or read the guide on how to use the lab equipment in the Brightspace (as of 3/13 has not been posted, but will sometime soon).

 You will use potentiometers to connected between 3V and Gnd with the center tap acting as a voltage divider.
 The center tap of the potentiometer will be connected to an analog input.
 As long as you are certain to connect the potentiometers only between **3V and Gnd**, no damage to the analog inputs is possible.

 ![wiring](./images/Schematic.PNG)

-**Note:** The output capacitor on the buffer can be either 10 or 100uF.
+>**Note:** The output capacitor on the buffer can be either 10 or 100uF.
 I just don't have a great way to get that accross in a schematic.
+>**NOTE:** **DO NOT** Give anything else aside from the output buffer 5V power.
+You will kill your development board.
+The transistors inside the LM324 will saturate and give incorrect output signals if you give it only 3V, which is why in needs 5V.

 ### 3.2 enable_ports() (5 points)